 A logical process of identifying workplace hazards associated with work activities, assessing the likelihood and severity of risks, documenting the control measures currently in place to minimise risk as well as detailing any additional control measures required to reduce or eliminate the risk.

 Lone worker’s risk assessments

-Lone workers include those working by themselves or without close or direct supervision from another member of staff, employers will need to evaluate the effect to lone workers including stress and/or violence as outlined by the HSE and HSENI.
-HSE Lone workers can include delivery drivers, engineers, cleaners, and anyone working from home or in 24-hour services, for example, all night petrol stations.
+Lone workers include those working by themselves or without close or direct supervision from another member of staff, employers will need to evaluate the effect on lone workers including stress and/or violence as outlined by the HSE and HSENI.
+HSE Lone workers can include delivery drivers, engineers, cleaners, and anyone working from home or in 24-hour services, for example, all-night petrol stations.
 There is greater risks associated with those working without supervision, exposing employees to work-related stress or road risks.